 –Louise C., United States

 Paris is an ideal choice if your budget allows.
 You’ll find many retired Americans and plenty of English speaking groups to hook up with.

 Avoiding the tourist areas can make Paris affordable, but, if your budget still doesn’t allow it, there are plenty of places in France that fit the bill.
 I recommend Languedoc.
 You can also read more here and here.

-A popular place for expat retirees, Languedoc also happens to be the home of the Languedoc-Roussillon Women’s International Club…likely a great place to meet friends.
+A popular place for expat retirees, Languedoc also happens to be the home of The American Women’s Group of Languedoc-Roussillon…likely a great place to meet friends.

 If Europe is too far, and assuming you’re looking for plenty of fellow expats, you could also check out Boquete in Panama, or Puerto Vallarta in Mexico.
 Both places are teeming with North Americans, and you’d have no problem finding friends.
 Plus, you wouldn’t even need to learn Spanish.

 “I am looking to retire soon and my wife in about two years.
 At that point, we are considering moving overseas.
 I would like to spend time traveling to various countries, meeting with local expats and picking their brains.
 Is there a source for finding these expat groups?
 I thoroughly enjoy your insights in these matters and look forward to hearing from you.”